 In response to requirements set out in the NHS Wales Decarbonisation Strategic Delivery Plan, this initial Decarbonisation Delivery Plan has been developed by the Carbon Trust on behalf of Hywel Dda University Health Board (HDUHB).
-It sets the strategic direction of travel for the next ten years and summarises the deliverable decarbonisation actions that will be implemented over the next two years.
+It sets the strategic direction of travel for the next ten years and the incorporated Decarbonisation Action Plan (section 5) summarises the deliverable decarbonisation actions that will be implemented over the next 2+ years (from March 2022).
 The Delivery Plan addresses carbon emissions across all greenhouse gas (GHG) emissions scopes, with a specific focus on the emissions associated with construction and estate refurbishment.